Just like most of the population, it is likely that you cross your legs out of habit.

 In the good old days, it wasn’t ladylike to cross one’s legs.

-However, if we learn to do it correctly then it won’t be so bad and we can still look elegant.
+If we learn to do it correctly then it won’t be so bad and we can still look elegant.

-In this week’s video I show you how to cross your legs in a way that is safe.
+In this video I show you how to cross your legs in a way that is safe.

 It is important to be aware, however, that people with back issues including sciatic nerve pain shouldn’t cross their legs because this can only aggravate the conditions.